 Learn about online degree programs with respiratory therapy courses.
 Get an overview of the program types, requirements and course descriptions available for this field.

 Online career education in respiratory therapy is available through both associate's and bachelor's degree programs in the field.
 These education programs generally include a mixture of virtual classroom instruction, usually via video or web conferencing, and extensive on-site clinical training.

 An online associate's degree program in respiratory therapy typically takes about 2 years of full-time study to complete and includes both classroom instruction online and school-approved clinical training, which commonly takes place at a hospital or healthcare facility near the student.
-Coursework can include respiratory care theory and practice, general science and anatomy.
 Successful completion of the program qualifies graduates to take both the entry-level Certified Respiratory Therapist (CRT) and the advanced level Registered Respiratory Therapist (RRT) exams through the National Board for Respiratory Care.

 The field of respiratory therapy includes both respiratory therapists and respiratory technicians.
 Normally respiratory therapists have more education and experience than a respiratory technician and are licensed to practice in the state where they work.
 Each respiratory care professional evaluates and treats patients who have cardiopulmonary disorders and breathing issues.
 The majority of respiratory therapists and technicians work in general medical and surgical hospitals.
 Many employers require that entry-level respiratory therapy job applicants hold an associate's degree, while others may require a bachelor's degree.